Dietitian vs Nutritionist Salary - How Much Does the RDN Really Pay Off?

 Job Outlook: The Future Is Bright

-The demand for RDNs will only continue well into the future, for a number of reasons:
+The demand for RDNs will only continue well into the future, for several reasons:

 • An aging population with chronic conditions requires medical nutrition therapy